open-telemetry/opentelemetry-erlang/apps/opentelemetry_exporter/README.md

 ```

 ### Application Environment

+Alternatively the `opentelemetry_exporter` Application can be configured itself.
+Available configuration keys:

 - `otlp_endpoint`: The URL to send traces and metrics to, for traces the path `v1/traces` is appended to the path in the URL.
 - `otlp_traces_endpoint`: URL to send only traces to.
 This takes precedence for exporting traces and the path of the URL is kept as is, no suffix is appended.